 Taking a risk-based approach is nothing new for Alderney.
 Over the past 23 years, we have been able to fine-tune our approach, and work closely with other evaluating bodies to ensure we never miss a beat.
 For example, the Financial Action Task Force and Moneyval provide guidance on acceptable standards in several arenas, such as anti-money laundering and terrorist financing.

 What are the main advantages of taking a risk-based approach?

 For a start, it is much more efficient for operators and service providers.
 They can drive their businesses forward in a safe and secure environment, without the burden of over-regulation.
 The iGaming industry has grown rapidly over the past six years, but those plying their trade in the sector have struggled to adapt their businesses to the rules and regulations in each market.

 There has been a lack of harmonisation and cooperation when it comes to regulation; there is no uniform approach via a common framework shared by multiple jurisdictions.
 Taking a riskbased approach – providing the assessors of the risk understands the risk in the first place – helps smooth the path for businesses entering multiple markets by relieving some of the regulatory pressure being applied by this patchwork approach.

-This, in turn, has had a knock-on effect for all stakeholders, particularly banks and payment processors who tend to loosen their constraints when they are comfortable with the levels of oversight in place.
+This, in turn, has had a knock-on effect for all stakeholders, particularly banks and payment processors who take comfort with the levels of oversight in place.